We suffer more in imagination than in reality.”

 Here's a typical list of the signs of low self-esteem:

-There’s a big problem with this list.
-Every item describes how most people initially feel when first presented with an intimidating situation.
+This list has a big problem.
+Every item describes how most people initially feel when presented with an intimidating situation.
 None of these traits are necessarily signs of low self-esteem!

 You may have heard the following 13th-century quote (some of us are that old):